-The all-wheel drive system is fitted with a central differential, which distributes the drive force between the front and rear axle at a torque distribution of 40:60 percent.
-This delivers an optimum level of traction in normal driving conditions, but the 4Matic permanent all-wheel drive system continuously adjusts the torque distribution to match the driving conditions.
+The all-wheel drive system was fitted with a central differential, which distributed the drive force between the front and rear axle at a torque distribution of 40:60 percent.
+This delivered an optimum level of traction in normal driving conditions, but the 4Matic permanent all-wheel drive system continuously adjusted the torque distribution to match the driving conditions.

-When driving off-road 4H can be selected first.
-This distributes the drive force between the front and rear axle at a torque distribution of 30:70 percent, which is ideal for driving on rocky, sandy or snow covered terrain.
+When driving off-road 4H could be selected first.
+This distributed the drive force between the front and rear axle at a torque distribution of 30:70 percent, which was ideal for driving on rocky, sandy or snow-covered terrain.

-The 4L mode distributes the drive force between the front and rear axle at a torque distribution of 50:50 percent.
+The 4L mode distributed the drive force between the front and rear axle at a torque distribution of 50:50 percent.

-Dynamic Select gives the driver a choice of five driving modes, the driving characteristics can be changed by fingertip control, from relaxed and comfortable to sporty and dynamic.
-These modes modify the engine response, the automatic transmission’s shift points, and the ECO start/stop function.
+Dynamic Select gave the driver a choice of five driving modes, from relaxed and comfortable to sporty and dynamic.
+These modes modified engine response, automatic transmission’s shift points and the ECO start/stop function.

-Standard equipment includes seven airbags, internally vented disc brakes on the front and rear and an attachment system for two child seats.
+Standard equipment included seven airbags, internally vented disc brakes on the front and rear and an attachment system for two child seats.

-Lane Keeping Assist in the four-cylinder models is changed for the X 350d 4Matic to Active Lane Keeping Assist, meaning if a driver unintentionally departs from the lane not only will pulsed steering wheel vibrations occur, but one-sided braking is also applied to manoeuvre the vehicle back into its lane automatically.
+Lane Keeping Assist in the four-cylinder models was changed for the X350d 4Matic to Active Lane Keeping Assist, meaning if a driver unintentionally departed from the lane not only would pulsed steering wheel vibrations occur, but one-sided braking was also applied to manoeuvre the vehicle back into its lane automatically.

-Additionally there is ESP trailer stabilisation, a tyre pressure monitoring system, cruise control, a reversing camera and, in the Power model, a 360° camera.
+Additionally there was ESP trailer stabilisation, a tyre pressure monitoring system, cruise control, a reversing camera and, in the Power model, a 360° camera.